 How do I submit Cochrane Reviews (including protocols and updates) for copy-editing?

-The Copy Editing Manager, Elizabeth Royle, can help with queries relating to copy-editing at any time in a review’s lifecycle.
+The Copy Editing Support team can help with queries relating to copy-editing at any time in a review’s lifecycle.
 The more information you can provide (and the earlier the better) before it is submitted, the more Copy Edit Support can support you.
 For example, it is helpful to know the approximate word count, the number of tables, included studies, number of comparisons, and 'Summary of findings' tables, and anything notable or unusual about the review.

 If a review is updated frequently or soon after the previous citation version, it may not be necessary to copy-edit all of the text.
-If you are submitting an updated review where this may apply, please notify the Copy Editing Manager on submission.
+If you are submitting an updated review where this may apply, please notify Copy Edit Support on submission.

 What if my review is urgent or there is a deadline for publication?